 Unique Transaction Reference Number (UTRN)

-A 20 decimal digit number that is used to convey a Prepayment Top-Up Remote Party Command to an ESME / GSME / SAPC (where it supports such functionality).
+A 20 decimal digit number that is used to convey a Prepayment Top Up Remote Party Command to an ESME / GSME / SAPC (where it supports such functionality).

 Unknown Remote Party (URP)

 In the context of a specific Device, a Remote Party whose Security Credentials are not stored on that Device.